Associate Professor; Director, Graduate Program of Sociology

 Mather Memorial Building 223C

-Tim Black is an associate professor of sociology and a faculty associate of the Social Justice Institute.
+Tim Black is Associate Professor of Sociology.
 His scholarly work examines the intersections between larger social structures and personal lives.
 He attempts to identify the processes and mechanisms through which social and economic marginalization is (re)produced and to show how life in marginalized spaces is negotiated and contested.
-His research focuses on the post-1970s period of neoliberalism and, more recently, the Great Recession and their respective impacts on the working classes and marginalized communities more specifically.
+His research focuses on the post-1970s period of neoliberalism and its impact on the working class and marginalized communities.
 He advances a medium of sociological storytelling to illustrate how social structures are lived.
-Black teaches courses on urban sociology, mass incarceration, social justice, and qualitative research methods.
+Black teaches courses on capitalism, cities, and inequality; race and mass incarceration; the history of social and political thought; and qualitative research methods.

 Research and Scholarly Interests

 Tim Black’s research focuses on socially and economically marginalized communities.
 He is the author of three books.
 His first, When a Heart Turns Rock Solid: The Lives of Three Puerto Rican Brothers On and Off the Streets (Pantheon, 2009; Vintage, 2010) is based on an unprecedented 18-year ethnographic study of a network of Puerto Rican men from Springfield, Massachusetts.
 The book examines the lives of these men across a variety of social spaces — city schools, the drug trade, the formal and informal low-wage workforce, the trucking industry, prisons, and drug treatment programs.
 The book received a number of accolades.
 It was identified as one of best books of 2009 by The Washington Post, won the 2010 Mirra Komarovsky book award from Eastern Sociological Society, the 2010 book award from Association of Humanist Sociology, and was selected as a finalist by the Puerto Rican Studies Association for their 2010 book award.